tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 -----------

-If two endorsements are made for the same slot or two blocks at the same height by a delegate, the evidence can be collected by an accurser and included in a block for a period of PRESERVED_CYCLES, including the current cycle.
+If two endorsements are made for the same slot or two blocks at the same height by a delegate, the evidence can be collected by an accuser and included in a block for a period of PRESERVED_CYCLES, including the current cycle.

 This accusation forfeits the entirety of the safety deposit and future reward up